 Who should be counted?

-The census is supposed to count every resident of the United States, whether documented or undocumented - not just citizens.
+The census is supposed to count every resident of the United States, whether documented or undocumented - not just citizens-at their "usual residence" on Census Day, which is April 1, 2020.
 Tourists and temporary visitors are not considered residents and therefore should not be counted.